-Theorem 7.27.
+Theorem 7.28.
 The tiling problem is undecidable.

 Proof.
 Consider an instance of the halting problem with TM T and input x.
-As we have seen in Theorem 7.25, we can create a set of tiles that correspond to running T on x, and a tiling with this set is possible if and only if T halts on x.
+As we have seen in Theorem 7.26, we can create a set of tiles that correspond to running T on x, and a tiling with this set is possible if and only if T does not halt on x.
 Thus solving this tiling problem allows us to decide whether T halts on x; however, the halting problem is undecidable, so the tiling problem must be undecidable, too.